sbhjt-gr/inferra/README.md

 - [llama.cpp](https://github.com/ggerganov/llama.cpp) - The default underlying engine for running local LLMs and it's the only one that's been implemented yet.
 - [inferra-llama.rn](https://github.com/sbhjt-gr/inferra-llama.rn) - The customized React Native adapter which provides the bridge for llama.cpp.
 Originally forked and self-hosted from [llama.rn](https://github.com/mybigday/llama.rn) for updating llama.cpp more frequently.
+- [react-native-ai](https://github.com/callstackincubator/ai) - Provides Apple Foundation models bridge for iOS devices.
 - [react-native-rag](https://github.com/software-mansion-labs/react-native-rag) - RAG implementation for React Native that powers the document retrieval and ingestion features.
-- [react-native-ai](https://github.com/callstackincubator/ai) - Inspiration and reference for AI integration patterns in React Native applications.
 - If someone thinks they also need to be mentioned here, please let me know.

 ## Tech Stack